Expressing your emotions effectively is very good for your health.

 Findings, published in the Journal of Psychosomatic Research, suggested that the consequences of bottling up emotions are more serious than previously thought.

-Repeated suppression of feelings builds up and aggregates like a chemical would inside our cells, or like a river stagnating, which can disturb the subtle balances of our hormones and cellular functions.
+Repeated suppression of feelings builds up and aggregates like a chemical would inside our cells which can disturb the subtle balances of our hormones and cellular functions.